Johanniter in Occupied Palestinian Territories

 People in the occupied territories are confronted with violence and a lack of social and political justice.
 The construction of the Israeli wall between Israel and the West Bank, the ongoing occupation and the closure of the borders in Gaza have significantly affected the lives of millions of Palestinians and restricted the movement of people and goods as well as the economic and social development of the territories.
 This has led to trauma, unemployment and poverty.

-More than 50,000 Palestinians have been killed in Gaza and more than 125,000 injured.
+More than 60,000 Palestinians have been killed in Gaza and more than 150,000 injured.
 The health system has collapsed and access to food, water and medical care is extremely difficult and limited, threatening large-scale famine.
-The International Food Security Phased Classification (IPC) report warns that “the situation in Gaza remains catastrophic and there is a high and persistent risk of famine across the Gaza Strip”.
 Access to medical care for the chronically and acutely ill remains very difficult, as many medical facilities and hospitals have been damaged or destroyed.
 The acute water shortage increases the risk of illness and death.
 Buildings and important infrastructure have been destroyed.
-The ongoing displacement of the civilian population prevents them from settling in safe places where assistance can be provided to meet basic needs.

 Our interventions in Occupied Palestinian territories